trixi-framework/tutorial-2021-icosahom/unstructured_tutorial/exercises_unstructured_quad.md

 [*High-Order Hex-Quad (HOHQ) Mesh*](https://github.com/trixi-framework/HOHQMesh) generator created and developed by David Kopriva.
 HOHQMesh is a mesh generator specifically designed for spectral element methods where elements can be larger (due to the high accuracy of the spatial approximation) and provides high-order boundary curve information (needed to accurately set boundary conditions).
-For more information about the design and features of HOQHMesh you can refer to its [official documentation](https://trixi-framework.github.io/HOHQMesh/).
+For more information about the design and features of HOHQMesh you can refer to its [official documentation](https://trixi-framework.github.io/HOHQMesh/).

 HOHQMesh is incorporated in the Trixi framework via the registered Julia package